 The Turkey Analyst

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
-It is published weekly, and includes a topical analysis, as well as translations and summaries of selected Turkish news reports.
-It is edited and compiled under the supervision of Svante E. Cornell, Halil M. Karaveli, and M. K. Kaya.
+It is published bi-weekly, and includes topical analysis, as well asa summary of the Turkish media debate.
+It is edited and compiled under the supervision of Svante E. Cornell and Halil M. Karaveli.